When you go through a major grief experience, it changes you to your very core.

 Anyone who has been through grief is reading this and wholeheartedly agreeing.
-They understand exactly what I mean when I say a person needs time to sort their life out.
+They understand exactly what I mean when I say a person needs time to sort their life, emotions, and grief out.

 Someone who has never experienced a heart wrenching loss just seems not to get it.
-They can feel sympathetic towards a loved one…but they don’t understand the major disruption grief can truly be.
+They can feel sympathetic towards a loved one…but they don’t understand the major disruption grief can truly bring.

 Every few weeks, a person who has a loved one who is experiencing deep grief will contact me and ask me to meet them for coffee.